Biancajindal/Projects/README.md

 •	How to design and build an interactive dashboard from raw data

-•	Use of complex parameters, filters, and slicers for detailed drill-downs
+•	Use of complex parameters, filters for detailed drill-downs

 •	Joining tables and transforming data using Power Query